Electronic article delivery

 Installing Adobe Reader

 If you are using your own computer, on or off campus, then you will need to ensure you have a copy of Adobe Reader.
 This is freely available for download.

 Download a test document from the British Library’s FileOpen site to check that you will be able to open SEDs before you request any documents be supplied electronically.

 Distance learning students

-By default we will supply distance learning students with print copies of articles and book chapters from the British Library.
-However, if you wish to opt in to receiving electronic documents please notify us in the Comments field of the request, or contact us directly.
+By default we will supply distance learning students with electronic copies of articles and book chapters from Library items or the British Library.